Q:

 The FTT is “entitled to limit its consideration to the matters identified in the working document”: DL v LB Redbridge [2010] UKUT 293 (AAC)#13.

 In A J v.
-LB of Croydon [2020] UKUT 246 (AAC)#93 the UT considered: “If parents say that a move to another school would be devastating for their child, the FTT is not bound to accept that assertion, but it must explain why it does not agree with it and the basis on which it disagrees with those assertions.
+LB of Croydon [2020] UKUT 246 (AAC) #93 the UT considered: “If parents say that a move to another school would be devastating for their child, the FTT is not bound to accept that assertion, but it must explain why it does not agree with it and the basis on which it disagrees with those assertions.
 It is not sufficient merely to say baldly and without supporting reasons that it was satisfied that (a) both in terms of its overall experience in supporting young people with ASD and consideration of [G’s] specific learning difficulties the proposed school was capable of meeting his needs and that (b) it further determined that the proposed placement was able to meet his needs.”

 The FTT will generally need to make findings on the disputed aspects of the case put such that a party knows why their case on each disputed aspect has been rejected: see e.g. JJ & EE v Buckinghamshire Council [2022] UKUT 345 (AAC) #33.

-Noddy 'no-nonsense' Guide
+Noddy No-nonsense Guide

-Noddy 'no-nonsense' Guide
+Noddy No-nonsense Guide

-Authors: David Wolfe QC, Leon Glenister
+Authors: David Wolfe KC, Leon Glenister